diskoverdata/diskover-docs/source_files/user_media_edition_xytech_plugins.md

 #### General Information
 The **asset id** is part of the metadata harvested by Diskover.
 If a file at the source doesn’t have an asset ID attached to it, it goes without saying that no details will be harvested and/or be available.

-In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#search_syntax), the AJA Diskover Media Edition allows end-users to search on Xytech asset ID
+In addition to the [manual search syntax explained in the Diskover User Guide](https://docs.diskoverdata.com/diskover_user_guide/#search_syntax), the AJA Diskover Media Edition allows end-users to search on Xytech asset ID number.

 #### Search Syntax